powerhouse-industries/checkmq/README.md

 ## Changelog

+* 26/03/15: 1.1.1 - Updated README to be more clear on how it works
-* 18/03/15: 1.1.0 - Fixing missing brack on doc ready function and bumping version number to account for rewritten code
+* 18/03/15: 1.1.0 - Fixing missing bracket on doc ready function and bumping version number to account for rewritten code
 * 18/03/15: 1.0.6 – Removing forEach method and using a 'for' loop as it's replacement for wider browser support
 * 16/03/15: 1.0.5 – Updating README
 * 13/03/15: 1.0.4 – Fixing broken module code